bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 ![Pie chart](./pics_11_data_visualization/fig09.png)
 *<sub>Figure 9: Pie chart representing the relative weight of big cats in grams</sub>*

-Or with the data labels and percentages shown connected to the pie slices (choose: chart design > chart elements > Data labels > Outside End):
+Or with the data labels as percentages shown connected to the pie slices (choose: chart design > chart elements > Data labels > Outside End):

 ![Pie chart](./pics_11_data_visualization/fig10.png)
 *<sub>Figure 10: Pie chart representing the relative weight of big cats in grams.
-Data labels and percentages are connected to the pie slices.</sub>*
+Data labels as percentages are connected to the pie slices.</sub>*

 ## Pie of Pie